SAC2023/EHS/README.md

 ## Miscellaneous

-We noticed a possible `mmap` bug on our testing environment: `MAP_SHARED_VALIDATE` is incompatible with `MAP_FIXED_NOREPLACE` (since Linux 4.17).
-To ensure safe memory mapping, we modified the original PMDK to use `MAP_SHARED` rather than `MAP_SHARED_VALIDATE`, which has the same functionality as the former one except for extra flag validation.
-For a more detailed explanation and minimal reproducible code, please check out our [blog post](https://blog.haoxp.xyz/posts/mmap-bug/) about this issue.
+Bugs on testing environment: can be solved in the same way other applications that use PMDK are solved.

 ## Contact

-For any questions, please contact us at `btlu@cse.cuhk.edu.hk` and `tzwang@sfu.ca`.
+For any questions, please contact us at `xx@snu.ac.kr` and `yy@snu.ac.kr`.